Skip to Main Content

 Shortened note: Beard, SPQR, 201.

 Bibliography: Beard, Mary.
 SPQR: A History of Ancient Rome.
-New York: Liveright Publishing Corporation, 2015.
+Liveright Publishing Corporation, 2015.

 Journal article: